Title IV, Part B: 21st Century Community Learning Centers

 Program Information

-Authorized under Title IV, Part B, of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act of 2015, the purpose of Nita M. Lowey 21st CCLC Programs is to provide federal funds to establish or expand community learning centers that operate during out-of-school hours providing three specific services: intentional academic support, quality enrichment experiences, and family engagement opportunities.
+Authorized under Title IV, Part B, of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act of 2015, Nita M. Lowey 21st CCLC Programs provide federal funding to establish or expand community learning centers.
+These centers operate during out-of-school hours and offer three key services:

 2024 21st Century Community Learning Center (CCLC) Annual Foundations Conference